-Tito first visited Brijuni in 1947, and Bijela vila (White villa in Croatian) became his official residence in 1953.
+Tito first visited Brijuni in 1947, and the Bijela vila (“White villa”) became his official residence in 1953.
 His last stay on Brijuni was recorded in 1979.
-Tito spent an average of four to six months every year on Brijuni, and the Veliki Brijun and Vanga island were his favorites.
+Tito spent four months on Brijuni on average, and Veliki Brijun and Vanga were his favorite residences.

 Tito governed the state, the Party and the Army from Brijuni

 As a nature lover, animal enthusiast and a figure with knowledge of historical and cultural values, Tito has advocated for the protection of forests, landscaping of parks, breeding and settlement of animals, research and preservation of monuments and organizing hotel facilities.
 Thanks to this choice, Brijuni have been preserved and they have become appealing to domestic and foreign tourists.